A quick highlight of images from the trip.

 I woke up feeling a little tired.
 At about 2:30 in the morning I had had a visitor to my campsite.
 My friend, Barry the Barred Owl, decided to hang out on a branch right above my hammock.
 He then proceeded to have a conversation with his mate across the lake.
 For what seemed like ages, I was serenaded by the trademark and rather loud, "Who cooks for you?
 Who cooks for yoooooouuuu?" hoot of the Barred Owl -- right above my head.
 It was really quite amazing.
-If anyone is not familiar with the hoot of the barred owl, click on the link below.
+If you are not familiar with the hoot of the barred owl, click on the link below.

 The weather seemed to be getting gloomier, and while I was fishing fairly close to the Tornado Lodge, I spotted someone on the dock.
 I paddled over and politely asked the lady if she would mind sharing access to her wifi to check out the weather forecast.
 (I didn't have any service on the lake.)
 She graciously shared the password with me and my nose for sniffing out a storm was unfortunately working well.
-Indeed, there was a special weather alert calling for thunder storms on the way that evening and continuing the following day.
+Indeed, there was a special weather alert calling for thunder storms on the way all that evening and continuing into the following day.
 It wasn't looking great.

 I was a little bummed, because I really wanted to have one more day to explore the lakes east of Noganosh, but it just wasn't in the cards on this trip.
 There was no point in staying a third night just to hunker down in a storm and paddle out the following day in possible lightning.

-I decided I would fish for a few more hours, have lunch and paddle back to the car that afternoon before the storm set in.
+I decided I would fish for a few more hours, eat lunch and paddle back to the car that afternoon before the storm set in.
 Seeing that I had very little luck on Smoky (Tornado Lodge guests fished it out, perhaps?), I decided to once again revisit Noganosh and try my luck there.

 So, after breakfast I found myself paddling through the swampy narrows between Smoky and Noganosh for the third time.
 I spent a couple of hours fishing among the islands and a couple of back bays at the top end of Noganosh.
 I had bass lures on, but wasn't getting any luck whatsoever.
 Hearing that there was also pike in these waters, I switched to a pike spoon and got a nice eating-sized pike on my second cast just off a weed bed.
 He put up a good fight for a pike; it was great to have a bit of a battle after a couple hours of nothing.
 As I was removing the lure from his mouth, he lurched, popped right out of the net and into my boat.
 Ughh..pike slime all over the bottom of the canoe.
 The nickname "snot rocket" came back to mind.